arielgee/Sage-Like/.misc/tasks.md

 * BUG: elm is null in common.js when changing feeds folder and sidebar is open;  I think its one of the panels
 * write a features list !!!!
-* add screenshots with the context menus.
 * replace options screenshot.
 * remember what item was selected and put it in viewport when sidebar is reopend
 * allow to add new feed/folder to the root feed folder when right clicking the treeView root UL
-* change screenshot-0; drop shadow to leaf
 * initializing member elements may be done too match (document.getElementById). log all getElementById in panels if thay are done to many times
 * add dotted line to tree view => FUUUUUUCK
 * look out for m_elmDiscoverPanel is null in discoveryView.setDiscoverLoadingState()